AmarjithTK/nit_calicut_auth/nitcauthcli/plan.md

 // --- plan

-// get the username password
+// get the username password +
-// get the url,baseurl  done
+// get the url,baseurl  +
 //     if url not found then show already connect window
-// get request to the fgauth page  done
+// get request to the fgauth page  done +
-// extract the params from fgauth page done
+// extract the params from fgauth page done+
-// send the post request done
+// send the post request done+
-// get the logged in page  done
+// get the logged in page  done+
-// get the loggout url done
+// get the loggout url done+
 // store all in shared preferences

 // logout button